jSieber7/ai-assistant/docs/ui/gradio-interface.md

-# Gradio Interface for AI Assistant
+# Gradio Interface for AI Assistant (DEPRECATED)

+⚠️ **DEPRECATED**: The Gradio interface has been removed from the codebase in favor of the Chainlit interface.
+Please see [Chainlit Interface](chainlit-interface.md) for the current user interface.

-This document describes the Gradio web interface that provides a user-friendly way to configure settings and test queries for the AI Assistant system.
+This document described the Gradio web interface that previously provided a user-friendly way to configure settings and test queries for the AI Assistant system.

 ## Overview

+**Note**: This interface is no longer available.
+The following information is kept for historical reference only.

-The Gradio interface is a web-based UI that allows you to:
+The Gradio interface was a web-based UI that allowed users to:

 1. View system information and status
 2. Configure application settings